Rachel, Jack and Ashley Too: Casting

+Miley Cyrus was chosen to play the titular character Ashley O as well as voicing the character's robot counterpart, Ashley Too.

 Brooker and Jones thought Miley Cyrus would be perfect for the part of Ashley O, but did not expect her to be interested, or that they would get a pop star for the role.
 However, she was a big fan of the programme, and within a couple of days of their reaching out, she accepted the offer.
 She found the script's portrayal of the music industry realistic, in terms of its "overt exploitation of artists" and the way in which decisions are driven by performance metrics rather than creativity.
 Madison Davenport played Jack.
 She auditioned without knowing that the episode was part of Black Mirror, and was only told about the scene where Jack distracts a bodyguard from investigating Ashley O's IV drip removal.
 She was sent the full script a few days prior to filming.
 Angourie Rice, who plays Rachel, auditioned later in the process and knew that it was for Black Mirror.

 The executive producer Annabel Jones said that the episode was about a musician trying to find her identity and "break out from the commercial machine".
 Jones said that Cyrus's personality matched how the episode gets more "heightened and sarcastic and satirical" as it progresses.
 She also said that Cyrus brought vulnerability to the role, despite her punk-like persona.
 Cyrus related to Ashley O's desire to explore other genres, something she did after becoming an adult.
 Cyrus said that her parents took an active role in her career and focused on getting a manager who would take care of her, in stark contrast to Ashley O's manager Catherine.
 Cyrus contributed ideas about her character's clothing and appearance.
 She also spoke to Brooker about enjoying a recent performance to a mostly older audience who were not recording the experience on their phones.
 Some dialogue and ideas from this conversation inspired aspects of Catherine's presentation of Ashley Eternal.